To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - BarkBox: Our readers get a FREE box with any new BarkBox subscription.
 Click here to take advantage of this offer.

-- Super Chewer: Subscribe to Super Chewer today and receive a FREE Benebone toy.
+- Super Chewer: Subscribe to Super Chewer today and receive $9 off your first box.
 Click here to take advantage of this offer.

 Molly was chewing the toys in the beginning, the customer service team gets an amazing review from me moving her to a super chewer and fixing the problem!
 She got replacement toys, and now she gets only toys in her box monthly!
 Molly looks forward to the mailman to bring her bark box monthly???
 They get 5 stars from us!! – Gayle, Consumer Affairs 6/14/2019